 - Apply sunscreen before going outside.

 Before you take any medication for cold sores in pregnancy, talk to your doctor.
 Ideally, antiviral medications are prescribed to treat cold sores.
-According to the American Academy of Family Physicians, the common options include valacyclovir, famciclovir, and acyclovir (9).
-All of these fall under pregnancy category B medications of the US Food and Drug Administration.
+According to the American Academy of Family Physicians, the common options include valacyclovir, famciclovir, and acyclovir (11).
+These fall under pregnancy category B medications of the US Food and Drug Administration.

 If the cold sores get severe, the doctor may change the dose or prescribe other treatment.